 For Marianne, sculpting is drawing in three dimensions.

 I bend the armature to express the gesture of the pose.
 Then, I apply enough plastilina clay to create the bulk and gesture of the body.
 Using the largest clay tools I can for the size of the figure, I carve out the contours, with attention to the relative sizes and direction of parts and the negative shapes between parts.
-The models pose on a stand that can be turned so each view gets recorded and adjusted in the clay.
-As I switch to smaller tools to express the subtleties of contracted muscles, curled fingers and curved nose, the ‘drawing in clay’ gets more refined.
+The sculptors in my weekly group move around the model in the center of the room as needed to complete different views of the pose As I switch to smaller tools to express the subtleties of contracted muscles, curled fingers and curved nose, the ‘drawing in clay’ gets more refined.

 What results is a classic life sculpture specific to that person, a unique individual, awaiting immortalization in bronze.
-The bronzes are expressive and intimate because they are particularized, just as are people become the more intimate we are with them.
+The bronzes are expressive and intimate because they are particularized, just as people become more known to us the longer we are with them.

 Sculpting from life allows me to fully express the beautifully diverse female form.